sabondano/webrc/_posts/2014-12-19-how-to-charge-helicopter.md

 *Step 2*

-Turn off the controller (only applies charging helicopter using a controller).
+Turn off the controller.
+This step only applies when charging helicopter using a controller.

 *Step 3*